PRCS-12: Moorpark City Library Collection Development Policy

 6. Bindery / Book Mending

-Only those materials of local significance, of long-term importance to the collections, or heavily used items will be bound, rebound, or mended as needed.
+Only those materials of local significance or long-term importance to the collections, or heavily used items will be bound, rebound, or mended as needed.

 7. Gifts – Funds